IrascibleBasil/pharis-mod-list/modlist.md

 Rebuilds the mainquest dungeon Ilunibi from scratch to make it larger, more imposing and more interesting to explore.
 It also adds four new quests for you to discover and embark upon.

 ### [OAAB Brother Junipers Twin Lamps](https://www.nexusmods.com/morrowind/mods/51424)
-Update of **Brother Juniper**'s classic quest mod.
+Update of Brother Juniper's classic quest mod.
 Join the Twin Lamps and fight against slavery through ~20 new quests.

 ### [Of Eggs and Dwarves - Gnisis Eggmine and Bethamez Overhaul](https://www.nexusmods.com/morrowind/mods/51171)
 Rebuilds and expands the Gnisis Eggmine complex from scratch.
 It also adds a quest, which asks the player to investigate the origins of the tremors that have been plaguing the eggmine.